 The solution for me is biblioteca Querini, close to Piazza San Marco.
-This library is open every day and it is a perfect spot for students studying for exams or people looking for a place to read peacefully.
-The walls and inside floors are all made of wood, and there are old massive desks with big chair stands between beautiful bookcases.
+This library is open every day and it is a perfect spot for students or people looking for a place to read peacefully.
+Everywhere inside is made by wood, and there are old massive desks with big chair stands between beautiful bookcases.
 I love this kind of atmosphere, it’s easy to find the right focus, despite the continuous creaking of the floor, which is fascinating but sometimes also annoying.

-From an architectural and historical point of view, the building has another very interesting wing.
-The entrance was all designed by Carlo Scarpa; here the style of this great Venetian architect is expressed in all his being, made by delicate and impressive details and with a great use of materials.
+The entrance of this building was all designed by Carlo Scarpa; here the style of this great Venetian architect is expressed in all his being, made by delicate and impressive details and with a great use of materials.
 Through there starts a museum where it is possible to visit an untouched 1700s apartment that hosts a collection of paintings, objects and furniture from that era, as well as tapes with sounds recorded from old languages.